Advanced Practice Student Rotations

-As an academic medical center, Penn State Health Milton S. Hershey Medical Center and Penn State College of Medicine provides clinical placement for many students in a variety of clinical disciplines and specialties.
-For Physician Assistant and Nurse Practitioner student clinical placement, the following priorities and process have been established:
+As an academic medical center, Penn State Health Milton S. Hershey Medical Center and Penn State College of Medicine provides clinical placement for students in a variety of clinical disciplines and specialties.
+For advanced practice student clinical placement, the following priorities and process have been established:

 Priority 2: Milton S. Hershey Medical Center employee enrolled in a non-Penn State Physician Assistant or Nurse Practitioner program

-Priority 3: Physician Assistant and Nurse Practitioner students who are not Milton S. Hershey Medical Center employees and are not enrolled in a Penn State program
+Priority 3: Advanced practice students who are not Milton S. Hershey Medical Center employees and are not enrolled in a Penn State program

 The faculty and program coordinators in the Penn State Physician Assistant program and the Penn State College of Nursing Nurse Practitioner programs have an independent process to determine clinical placement at Hershey Medical Center.
 Therefore, Priority 1 students do not follow the process described below.